 - All trainee teachers should be tested on their understanding of assessment, according to report by leading education think-tank LKMco, and education company Pearson.

-Today’s report has called for significant changes in the assessments that are at the heart of our education system.
+Testing the Water calls for significant changes in the assessments that are at the heart of our education system.

 The call for change comes in response to revelations that: